 The philosophical motivation behind this approach to arithmetic is twofold.
 First, the logic is an arguably formal first order logic which has a complete proof theory with finite and recursive proofs with finitary rules.
 This is a remarkable result.
 As far as I know, until now, there was no logic with such a proof theory capable of structuring the set of true arithmetical sentences in the intended model of arithmetic.
 Of course, the obtained result would be impossible, in view of Gödel's first incompleteness theorem, if finite adaptive proofs could always serve as final demonstrations of their conclusions.
-The dynamic adaptive logic proofs are conceived in such a way that the final conclusions of the proof (given all possible extensions of the proof).
+The dynamic adaptive logic proofs are conceived in such a way that the final conclusions of the proofs are those that are in some particular sense stably derived in the proof (given all possible extensions of the proof).
 This dynamic characterization of the notion 'proof', makes it possible that adaptive logic consequence relations can be sufficiently complex to structure highly complex theories like the one which we consider here (see [3]).